 Lower body fat = better climbing.
 It’s an equation that’s been around since the sport’s inception.
-And modern climbers will try everything from intermittent fasting to wacky dieting techniques to lose weight before trips to get the send.
+And modern climbers will try everything from intermittent fasting to paleo to eat-by-your-blood-type techniques to get the send.

 Recently, the keto diet has gained traction among the climbers desperate for an edge.